mdaneri/Kestrun/docs/pwsh/tutorial/11.razor/index.md

 # PowerShell-backed Razor Pages

+> 🚧 **Work in Progress**
+>
+> This page is currently under development.
+Content will be expanded with guides, examples, and best practices soon.
+> Thank you for your patience while we build it out.

 > *Dynamic ASP.NET Core UI powered by PowerShell scripts — all inside **Kestrun***
 > Plus: how to collect form data both from PowerShell and C# Razor Pages